profezzorn/ProffieOSDocs/props/sabersense/array_selector.md

 - Array 1 - Full Power Mode
 - Array 2 - Half Power Mode

 Point both blade arrays at the same preset array and set one array with `{ 0, DimBlade(50.0, WS281XBladePtr etc.`, and array switching becomes a way of entering and exiting a low power battery saving mode.
-For even more clarity, make array1.wav say, "Exiting low power mode" and make array2.wav say, "Entering Low power Mode", and user navigation becomes even slicker.
+For even more clarity, make array1.wav say, *"Exiting low power mode"* and make array2.wav say, *"Entering Low power Mode"*, and user navigation becomes even slicker.
 (A range of various idents are available from the Sabersense website - simply rename the files you need appropriately.

 ## Mix Blade Length and User Favourites
 - Array 1 - KR 36 inch, User save font 1